Debian on the Linksys NSLU2

 If you have problems with Debian on NSLU2 and cannot solve them with Google, there are the following resources you can consult:

-- The debian-boot list for questions and problems specifically related to the installation of Debian on NSLU2.
+- The debian-arm list for questions specifically related to the installation or operation of Debian on the NSLU2.

 - The mailing lists of the NSLU2-Linux project for generic questions regarding Linux on NSLU2.